sublee/subl.ee/docs/resume.md

 Work Experience
 ---------------

-Game Server Technical Director {: .label }
+Game Server Architect {: .label }
 What!
 Studio in [Nexon][], 2013--
 :   Developing <cite>[Durango][]</cite>, a seamless open world MMORPG.
     {: .note }

 :   Designing and implementing the architecture of a distributed MMORPG server.
     Achieved up to 70k concurrent users per MMO world with a scalable geological space.
 Launched this game in Korea and Indonesia.
-Maintaining the game service continuously.
+Maintained the game service continuously.

     Built an internationalization system based on gettext.
 Implemented a high